goingnowhere/composting-toilet-scaffolding/README.md

 structure.
 They consist of a set of python files which can be identified by the extension .py.
 There two sorts of python files:

 - **Macro files** - These are files that are used to generate 3d models in the open source software [FreeCAD](https://www.freecad.org/).
-To use FreeCAD to generate the models use the Freecad menu Macro > Macros to navigate to the file you wish to use.
-The FreeCAD version used for this project is 0.21.2.
-NOTE you may need to use the menu View > Standard views > Fit all to make the structure or fitting appear in FreeCADs view pane.
-Currently the following Macro files have been created:
+See section below about using these macros in FreeCAD.
+Macro files are located as follows:

-    - In directory /src/python/structure_macros
+    - In directory /src/python
         - structure_test.py which draws the all structures ensuring that they fit together correctly
-        = STRUCTURE_NAME.py that draws the individualstructure corresponding to the structure name.
+        = macro_STRUCTURE_NAME.py that draws the individual structure corresponding to the STRUCTURE_NAME.
     - In directory /src/python/fittings_macros
         - XXX_simple.py - Draws a fitting of type XXX.
-        - XXX_test.py - Tests all the use of the XXX fitting in various rotations connecting to pipes and/or panels.
+        - XXX_test.py - Tests the use of the XXX fitting in various rotations and connecting to pipes and/or panels.

 - **Definition Files** - These define the key parameters, fittings and structure classes used to build composting toilet models.
 They are contained in the directory